addisalemseifu/mathapp/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Please give a ⭐️ if you like this project! 🤝
+- If you like this project you can give me a star 😊 just to prove my app that it is useful for everyone and the users can use it to calculate anything 💯.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🙏 Acknowledgments <a name="acknowledgements"></a>
+## 🙏 Acknowledgments

-- Thanks to [Microverse](https://www.microverse.org/) for giving this opportunity to learn ...
+- I would like to thank Microverse for this opportunity.
-- Code Reviewers & Coding Partners.
-- Hat tip to anyone whose code was used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->
+## ❓ FAQ

+- What is this for?

+    This is a React.js project created by Microverse to allow students learn and practice React.js.

+- Can I copy this project?

+    Your welcome, copy this project and let us know if you need something.

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://github.com/addisalemseifu/mathapp/blob/dev/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>